pharo-graphics/Bloc/src/Bloc.package/BlElementChange.class/README.md

-I represent a single element property change
+I represent a single element property change.

+I log all changes in a linked list in order to simplify debugging process